Caulfield East

-Caulfield East is a suburb in Melbourne, Victoria, Australia, 14 km south-east of Melbourne's Central Business District, located within the City of Glen Eira local government area.
+Caulfield East is an inner suburb in Melbourne, Victoria, Australia, 10 km south-east of Melbourne's Central Business District, located within the City of Glen Eira local government area.
 Caulfield East recorded a population of 1,293 at the 2021 census.

 The suburb contains landmarks such as the Caulfield Racecourse, Caulfield railway station, the Caulfield Campus of Monash University and Glen Eira College.
 The suburb is bounded by Booran Road and Kambrook Road to the west, Dandenong Road to the north, Grange Road to the east and Neerim Road to the south.

 History

 Caulfield East Post Office opened on 6 December 1888, and was known briefly in 1928 and 1929 as Malvern East.

 Population

 As of the 2016 census, Caulfield East had a population of 1,584.
 43.5% of people were born in Australia.
 The next most common country of birth was China at 22.7%.
 49.8% of people only spoke English at home.
 Other languages spoken at home included Mandarin at 22.9%.
 The most common responses for religion were No Religion 45.7% and Catholic 17.4%.